 The natural world demands growth.
 The world made by man demands confinement, diminishment, and unhappiness, especially for female children.
 Nature gives us everything and then man takes it all away.
 This is the challenge that we face at birth.

-We think we can see a foreshadowing of disaster or great fortune in paper images that are flat and frozen.
-We want to read photographs as if we are seers, but we are simpletons whose minds fail to see the wild soul of a person or the complex dynamics at play in a street scene or landscape, or the delicate interactions on a colorful reef.
-The brain readily accepts pictures for real places: symbols and words are accepted as accurate descriptions.
+We think we can see a foreshadowing of disaster, or great fortune, in paper images that are flat and frozen.
+We want to read photographs as if we are seers, but we are simpletons whose minds fail to see the wild soul of a person, or the complex dynamics at play in a street scene or landscape, or the delicate interactions on a colorful ocean reef.
+The brain readily accepts pictures for real places: pictures and words are accepted as accurate descriptions.
 Truths fade into untruths.
-The story that we seek to pin down in any human history is many layers deep, a cross-section of individual experience that if eroded like a canyon wall would reveal that we are not visitors to the earth, we are composed by the earth.
-Mankind’s estrangement from nature is barely millennia old, and from this illusion of separation and dominance we believe that we have created the world.
+The story that we seek to uncover in any human history is many layers deep, a cross-section of individual experience, that if eroded like a canyon wall, would reveal that we are not visitors to the earth, we are composed by the earth.
+Mankind’s estrangement from nature is barely a few millennia old, and from this illusion of separation and dominance over the planet, we believe that we have created the world.

-There is one thing that no other person can do for a child, which is to create a selfhood that is distinct, integrated, and truthful to experience; to become an adult who thrives and is not at the mercy of others.
-The first step toward maturity may be a child’s defiant discovery of the developmentally taboo urge to say No!
+There is one thing that no other person can do for a child, which is to help her create a self that is distinct, integrated, and truthful to experience; to become an adult who thrives on inherited and learned wisdom, and is not at the mercy of others.
+The first step toward maturity may be a child’s defiant discovery of the developmentally-taboo urge to say No!
 Resistance is like natural fire that clears the mind of tangled interdependence, and it is healthy.
-If a child resists long enough; fights for an independent life long enough; takes hold of whatever knowledge will free her, regardless of the source, or where it may lead, and thus leaves behind the war on human behavior and takes her instruction instead from the great wide reality of nature, then sanity may be earned.
+If a child resists long enough; fights for an independent life long enough; takes hold of whatever knowledge will free her, regardless of the source, or where it may lead, and thus leaves behind the manmade war on natural human behavior, but instead takes her instruction from the great wide reality of nature, then sanity may be earned.